Cold vs Hot Water Laundry: Which Is Better for Your Clothes?

 Before the convenience of modern dryers, doing laundry meant hours of washing by hand and hanging clothes out in the sun.
 Fast forward to today, and we can dry a full load of laundry in under an hour—all thanks to the incredible evolution of the clothes dryer.

 At Clean Avenue Laundry, we love looking back at how far laundry care has come.
 Here’s a quick journey through the fascinating history of clothes dryers—from simple beginnings to the smart machines we use today.
+For a broader perspective on laundry evolution, see How Laundry Started: From Rivers to Washing Machines.

 The History of Clothes Dryers: How It All Began